 Credit is awarded to students who have earned grades on "conditional admission."
-Transfer and special students who are admitted to the University on a "conditional" basis will have one semester to remove the "conditional" status.
+Conditional admission, transfer and special students who are admitted to the University on a "conditional" basis will have one semester to remove the "conditional" status.
 If the "conditional" status is not removed, the student will be notified of his ineligibility to register for the next semester.